rpaut03l/gn_mlops/README.md

 ---

 **Key Improvement:** All networking issues in Kind clusters are resolved by using `kubectl exec` to run commands inside the cluster instead of trying to access NodePort from outside.
-This makes the pipeline reliable and production-ready for CI/CD environments.
+This makes the pipeline reliable and production-ready for CI/CD environments..